Borchert Field: Construction

-The final game at the ballpark came on September 21, 1952, a Brewers loss to the Kansas City Blues in the American Association playoffs.

-Lights and other obstructions

-Experimental night games had been staged at Borchert from time to time, using portable lighting.
-The trend, especially in the minor leagues, was toward night games.
-Permanent lights were installed at Borchert in 1935, with the first Brewers night game being held on June 6.
-All of the light standards were mounted on the playing field, including a set of double poles near each corner, limiting the view of the field from some box seats.
+Redevelopment

+In the early 1890s, the ballpark had a grandstand that could hold about 3,500 people, as well as bleachers and standing room that increased total capacity to about 10,000.
+The grandstand included box seats, although attendees complained these were cramped and too high up.
+With limited demand for local baseball, the property was converted to a training ground for the local National Guard.
+In 1902, Harry Quinn redeveloped the ballpark; this included a new 4,100-seat grandstand and two 1,500 seat bleachers; it was reopened on May 11, 1902.
+In 1910, the bleachers were converted to covered seating and connected to the grandstand, while new outfield bleachers, a locker room, and a scoreboard were added.
+Total capacity, including standing room tickets, was increased to about 18,000.

 The left and right field corners were so steep and close to the field that the only observers who could see the entire field were the players themselves, and the fans in the center field bleachers.
 After Lou Perini bought the Brewers, he had home plate and the infield moved about 20 ft toward center field.
 This allowed for placing bullpens in the left and right field corners, each team's pen on the opposite side of the field from their dugout so the coaching staff could watch them.
 It also had the effect of allowing fans to see more fair territory than they could previously.
+Experimental night games had been staged at Borchert from time to time, using portable lighting.
+The trend, especially in the minor leagues, was toward night games.
+Permanent lights were installed at Borchert in 1935, with the first Brewers night game being held on June 6.
+All of the light standards were mounted on the playing field, including a set of double poles near each corner, limiting the view of the field from some seats.